 Excerpt from Jackson's Wars: A.Y.
-Jackson, the Great War, and the Birth of the Group of Seven, a work in progress under contract with McGill-Queen's University Press Alexander Young Jackson was sketching on the English Channel coast near Étaples, France, in 1912 when a droning, sixty-horsepower Anzani radial engine drew his attention away from dunes … Continue reading The beautiful Ideas that kill
+Jackson, the Great War, and the Birth of the Group of Seven, a work in progress under contract with McGill-Queen's University Press The Caudron biplane seen by A.Y.
+Jackson over Étaples in June 1912.
+Maurice Gaillaux’s passenger, A.M.
+Ramsay, was a partner of aviator William Hugh Ewen in a Glasgow … Continue reading The beautiful Ideas that kill

 No matter what you write, if you’ve done your research thoroughly, your first draft is probably going to be too long.
 If you’ve never written a book, the thought of having at least 80,000 words to fill might seem daunting rather than a restriction.
 For people who have asked me to help them write a … Continue reading Should it stay, or should it go?